jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 }
 ```

-## Reading a Range of values
+## Reading a range of values

 Now we have a button that triggers a function, it's time to make it do things.
-I only need the values from column `A`, so I'm hard coding my specific input range (A2:A999), which is column A down to the 999th row, plenty of results to get started with.
+For this example I only need the values from column `A`, so I'm hard coding my specific input range to be `A2:A999`.
+This represents column A, all the way down to the 999th row, plenty of results to get started with.

 ```js
 function myCustomFunction() {